The Curious Case of Marcel Duchamp

-This view differs from previous Duchamp studies in having no commitment to the belief that he made great art.
-That paradigm shift remaps his place in art history and tears down discreet veils placed over his name by the academic curatorial complex.
+This article differs from previous Duchamp studies in having no commitment to the belief that he made great art.
+That remaps his place in art history and tears down the veils placed over his words by the academic curatorial complex.
 However, the good that Duchamp has done did not get interred with his bones; an oblique view provides a glimpse of his shadow, and the darkness of one’s shadow comes from the brightness of the light one walks in.

 “There are people who are born unlucky and who simply never ‘make it’.
 They’re not talked about.
 That was the case with me (till forty years later).”(3) Duchamp was twenty-eight years old in 1915 when he arrived in New York.
 Walter Pach introduced him to his principal American patron, Walter C. Arensberg.
 Duchamp stayed a month at Arensberg’s; their friendship would last their lifetime.(4) At Arensberg’s Duchamp met “everybody who was anybody in New York”(5), and while Duchamp lived in relative obscurity until the 1960s, Arensberg and other patrons purchased enough work to pay his living.(6) Duchamp’s resurgent fame came in the late 1960s through Motherwell, John Cage, and Jasper Johns; George Segal remarked that “Marcel Duchamp had a revived life through John Cage.”(7)